LuisaGroup/LuisaCompute/README.md

 using float4x4 = Matrix<4>;      // column-major, alignment: 16B
 ```

 > ⚠️ Please pay attention to the alignment of 3D vectors and matrices --- they are aligned like 4D ones rather than packed.
-Also, we do not provide 64-bit integer or floating pointer vector/matrix types, as they are less useful and typically unsupported on GPUs.
+Also, we do not provide 64-bit integer or floating-point vector/matrix types, as they are less useful and typically unsupported on GPUs.

 To make vectors/matrices, we provide `make_*` and read-only swizzle interfaces, e.g.,
 ```cpp